 A standards check is nothing like a real lesson

 This is true.
-Do you usually have an examiner sitting in the back watching you on every lesson?
-You don’t usually start your lessons from a test centre either.
-You don’t usually do lessons knowing that if you make a mistake you could lose your job.
+You don’t usually have an examiner sitting in the back watching you on every lesson.
+You don’t usually start your lessons from a test centre.
+Nor do you usually do lessons knowing that if you make a mistake you could lose your job!

 There are certain nuances to the standards check.
 You may know that you must make a mention of the fact someone is sitting in the back of the car and ask about how it could change the cars handling but do you know about the other things you have to say?